 AND FINALLY… THE SERIES OUTLINE:

 Firstly consider the overall arc of the storyline.
 Imagine the jump-off, the midpoint and the landing point of the story – and by story, I mean the whole story as it is represented by the interwoven threads of your individual storylines.
 For the sake of example, let’s say it is 6 episodes long.
 The jump-off point and major exploration of the story come in Episode 1, 2 and then Episode 3 has a building midpoint, a twist in Episode 4, more exploration in 5 and the tying up of the various threads in Episode 6 with a nicely constructed Denouement towards the end of the episode and visual, emotive and engaging ending.
 The individual Acts (in television there are 5) are what we consider when Mapping the Pilot which I do with writers as part of my Online Television Writing School.
-The Spring term of the Online School is opening for 6 weeks in May and running until June.
-Check out how you can work up your television idea with me in that time frame all online via one on one Skypes.
+This way of working with me is for 6 weeks and I run it flexibly across the year.
+Get in touch to block your time in with me.

 BUILDING THE STORY WALL: